On the existence of zero-sum subsequences of distinct lengths: Abstract

 \section{Abstract}

-In this paper, we obtain a characterization of short normal sequences over a finite Abelian $p$-group, thus answering positively a conjecture of W.~Gao for a variety of such groups.
-Our main result is deduced from a theorem of N.~Alon, S.~Friedland and G.~Kalai, originally proved so as to study the existence of regular subgraphs in almost regular graphs.
-In the special case of elementary $p$-groups, Gao's conjecture is solved using N.~Alon's Combinatorial Nullstellensatz.
-To end with, we show that, assuming every integer satisfies Property B, this conjecture holds in the case of finite Abelian groups of rank two.
+In this paper, we obtain a characterization of short normal sequences over a finite Abelian $p$-group, thus answering positively a conjecture of Gao for a variety of such groups.
+Our main result is deduced from a theorem of Alon, Friedland and Kalai, originally proved so as to study the existence of regular subgraphs in almost regular graphs.
+In the special case of elementary $p$-groups, Gao's conjecture is solved using Alon's Combinatorial Nullstellensatz.
+To conclude, we show that, assuming every integer satisfies Property B, this conjecture holds in the case of finite Abelian groups of rank two.